Managing Anticipatory Anxiety - How to Let Go of Fear About Things That Haven't Happened

 1. Write It Down

 Transfer the swirling anxiety from your mind to paper or a notes app.
 Answer four questions: What am I anxious about?
 What's the worst that could happen?
 How likely is it?
 Could I cope even if the worst occurred?
 This transforms vague dread into a concrete, manageable challenge.
+The act of writing itself functions as externalization (separating the anxiety from yourself), reducing the feeling of being swallowed by it.

 2. Approach Through the Body